SEB-9-BH/react-state-management/concepts/README.md

 State in React is immutable and should not be changed directly.
 React's state being immutable is essential for a couple of reasons:

-- Predictable Updates: React knows when a component needs to re-render
+- Predictable Updates: Immutable state guarantees that React knows when a component needs to re-render.
+You'll see this in action later in this lesson.

-- Pure Components: a component produces the same output given the same input
+- Pure Components: A pure functional component is one that always produces the same output given the same input, and doesn't rely on or modify external data.
+This allows for a great deal of code consistency and component reusability.

 If the state is changed directly, React will not know that the state has changed and will not re-render the component.
-So, our Pure Components will not be pure, and predictable updates will not be predictable.
+Going back to our oven example, this could mean that your oven has actually been turned off, while the user interface is still showing 425 degrees.
+As you can imagine, this would be a pretty bad user experience.

 Simply said **DO NOT CHANGE STATE DIRECTLY**.

 Instead, there are built-in hooks from React that allow us to change state.
 The most common method for changing state is included in the `useState` hook, for example.